 An endoscope, a long flexible tube with a camera and light on the end, is used in an endoscopy.
 An endoscopy involves placing this tube in the mouth, down the esophagus, and into the stomach and duodenum.
 The duodenum is the first part of the small intestine.
 This tube has a camera and light on the end allowing the healthcare provider to see inside your GI tract and make sure an ulcer, cancer or other findings are not the reason for the symptoms noted above.

 Your healthcare provider will decide what test is right for you.
-This decision is based off the severity of your symptoms, any medications you take, availability, and other conditions you have.
+This decision is based on the severity of your symptoms, any medications you take, availability, and other conditions you have.
 The following tests are commonly used in the diagnosis of GP.
 Drugs (medications) that are being taken should also be reviewed prior to testing as some of them may interfere with test result.

-If – after review of the symptoms, history, and examination – the doctor suspects gastroparesis, a test to measure how fast the stomach empties is required to confirm the diagnosis.
+If – after a review of the symptoms, history, and examination – the doctor suspects gastroparesis, a test to measure how fast the stomach empties is required to confirm the diagnosis.

 Slow gastric emptying alone does not correlate directly with a diagnosis of gastroparesis.
 (Pasricha PJ, et al. Clin Gastroenterol Hepatol.
 2011 July.)